“One is not born, but rather becomes a woman.”

 Women empowerment, in my view, is a process for a woman to take charge of her lives, in favour of their desires and rights.
 Even at the micro level, women with regular jobs are adding to change and inspiring every other woman they meet.
 Women balancing their professional and personal life, eluding the possibility of role conflict are winning at life.
 Change shall arrive but its pace hasn’t been fixed yet.

-The baby steps that will continue to matter.
+The baby steps are what will continue to matter.
 It’s the role we play as the members of society that will continue to matter.
 It’s the way we support each other as women, as mere human beings will continue to matter.
 For Mary Wollstonecraft has rightly said,

 “The two sexes mutually corrupt and improve each other.
 This I believe to be an indisputable truth, extending it to every virtue.
 Chastity, modesty, public spirit, and all the noble train of virtues, on which social virtue and happiness are built, should be understood and cultivated by all mankind, or they will be cultivated to little effect.”